 Check Your Web Server Configuration

-Most modern web servers provide one or more configuration files that allow you to easily adjust the server behavior, based on a wide range of circumstances.
-For example, the server may be configured to reject requests to certain directories or URLs, which could result in a
+Most modern web servers provide one or more configuration files to adjust server behavior.
+These configurations are based on a wide range of circumstances.
+For example, the server may be configured to reject requests to certain directories or URLs, which could result in a 403 Error.

-Configuration options for each different type of web server can vary dramatically, so we’ll just list a few popular ones to give you some resources to look through, depending on what type of server your application is running on:
+Configuration options for each different type of web server can vary dramatically.
+Here is a list of a few popular ones to give you some resources to look through:

 Look Through the Logs